-2020 has seen the world thrown into turmoil as a deadly virus continues to spread across the globe.
-To help manage the pandemic, governments have put into place measures to help businesses stay afloat.
-These measures have taken on many forms, from small business loans to supporting employee wages during lock downs.
+During the pandemic, governments put measures in to plat that were designed to help businesses stay afloat.
+A few of these measures included small business loans and supporting employee wages during lockdowns.
 Trillions have been spent but have all those benefiting from aide been on the receiving end in good faith?
 Not all.

 How does one provide evidence to a negative?
 How does one prove employees did not work?

 Take the U.K. as an example.
 Under the British furlough scheme, 80% of employee wages were covered by the government during the period of forced lockdown.
 Quite literally overnight, the people of the UK were told not to go into work.
 For many, jobs could be done from home, but for most this was not an option.
 This is a scenario that played across The Continent.

 With so much spent to keep people safe and at home, it is not surprising governments began looking to claw back some of these funds.